GSI-HPC/lfs-utils/README.md

 # lfs-utils

-A utility library for the [Lustre](https://www.lustre.org/) filesystem
+A utility library and CLI tool for the [Lustre](https://www.lustre.org/) filesystem

 ## Installation